Cobbleston/dotfiles/README.md

 # Dotfiles
 These are my dotfiles for the configuration I use on my laptop and my desktop computer

-For the same result you have to install endeavouros with all the base and useful package, with i3 but without the configuration that endeavouros team made at i3
+For the same result you have to install endeavouros with [INSERT PACKAGE], with gnome but without the configuration that endeavouros team made with it

 ## Packages
-`wget git firefox thunderbird code discord alacritty ueberzug highlight ranger lxappearance neovim lazygit`
+`pacman -S wget git firefox thunderbird code discord alacritty highlight ranger neovim lazygit sway swaybg mpv grim swaylock swayidle go npm telegram-desktop pamixer xdg-desktop-portal-wlr xdg-desktop-portal-gtk flameshot jq btop`

-## Arch User Repository
-`yay -S code-marketplace spotify`
+`yay -S code-marketplace spotify rofi-lbonn-wayland`

 Package name | Description
 :-: | :-: